nilenso/media/case-studies/simple/draft1.md

 ---

 The solution to the problem of uniquely identifying patients was less obvious.
-"Do The Simplest Thing That Could Possibly Work" doesn't apply to a problem space if we look across the globe and see the governments of most nations struggling with it.
+"Do The Simplest Thing That Could Possibly Work" [^simplest-thing] doesn't apply to a problem space if we look across the globe and see the governments of most nations struggling with it.

 ## Outcomes